-Disability Income

-Generally, disability income is the total amount you were paid under your employer's accident and health plan or pension plan that is included in your income as
+Disability income.
+Generally, disability income is the total amount you were paid under your employer's accident and health plan or pension plan that is included in your income as wages or payments instead of wages for the time you were absent from work because of permanent and total disability.

-Income Limits for Credit for the Elderly or the Disabled

-If you are: You generally cannot take the credit if: Single, Head of household, or Qualifying widow(er) The amount on Form 1040, line 32, is \$17,500 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and only one spouse is eligible for the credit The amount on Form 1040, line 32, is \$20,000 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and both spouses are eligible for the credit The amount on Form 1040, line 32, is \$25,000 or more; or you received \$7,500 or more of nontaxable social security or other nontaxable pensions Married filing a separate return and you lived apart from your spouse for all of 1995 The amount on Form 1040, line 32, is \$12,500 or more; or you received \$3,750 or more of nontaxable social security or other nontaxable pensions wages or payments instead of wages for the time you were absent from work because of permanent and total disability.
 However, any payment you received from a plan that does not provide for disability retirement is not disability income.
 In figuring the credit, disability income does not include any amount you received from your employer's pension plan after you have reached mandatory retirement age.
 For more details on disability income, get Pub.
-525, Taxable and Nontaxable Income.
+525.

+Additional information.
+Get Pub.
+524 for more details about the credit.
-Part II.
-Statement of Permanent and Total Disability

-If you checked box 2, 4, 5, 6, or 9 in Part I and you did not file a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line A of the statement, you must have your physician complete a statement certifying that:

-- You were permanently and totally disabled on the date you retired, or - If you retired before 1977, you were permanently and totally disabled on January 1, 1976, or January 1, 1977.

-You must attach this statement to Form 1040.
+Part II Statement of permanent and total disability If you checked box 2, 4, 5, 6, or 9 in Part I and you did not file a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line A of the statement, you must have your physician complete a statement certifying that: · • You were permanently and totally disabled on the date you retired, or • If you retired before 1977, you were permanently and totally disabled on January 1, 1976, or January 1, 1977.
+You must attach this statement to Form 1040A.
 You may use the physician's statement in Part II for this purpose.
 Your physician should show on the statement if the disability has lasted or can be expected to last continuously for at least a year, or if there is no reasonable probability that the disabled condition will ever improve.
 If you file a joint return and you checked box 5 in Part I, you and your spouse must each file a statement.
-If both you and your spouse use the statement in Part II, attach a separate Schedule R for your spouse with only Part II filled in.
+If both you and your spouse use the statement in Part II, attach a separate Schedule 3 for your spouse with only Part II filled in.
 Keep copies of these statements with your tax records.
 If you filed a physician's statement for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed on line B of the statement, you do not have to attach another statement for 1995.
-But you must check the box on line 2 in Part II to certify that (1) you filed a physician's statement in an earlier year, (2) you were permanently and totally disabled during 1995, and (3) you were unable to engage in any substantial gainful activity during 1995 because of your physical or mental condition.
-If you checked box 4, 5, or 6 in Part I, write in the space above the box on line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.
+But you must check the box on line 2 in Part II to certify all three of the following: 1.
+You filed a physician's statement in an earlier year.
+2. You were permanently and totally disabled during 1995.
+3. You were unable to engage in any substantial gainful activity during 1995 because of your physical or mental condition.
+If you checked box 4, 5, or 6 in Part I, write in the space to the left of line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.
 If the Department of Veterans Affairs (VA) certifies that you are permanently and totally disabled, you can file VA Form 21-0172 instead of the physician's statement.
 VA Form 21-0172 must be signed by a person authorized by the VA to do so.
 You can get this form from your local VA regional office.

-Part III.
-Figure Your Credit

-Line 11

-If you checked box 2, 4, 5, 6, or 9 in Part I, complete line 11 as follows:
+Part III Line 1 I If you checked box 2, 4, 5, 6, or 9 in Part I, complete line 11 as follows: Figure your credit • If you checked box 6, add \$5,000 to the disability income you reported on Form 1040A for the spouse who was under 65.
+Enter the total on line 11.